 By Dana Bodewes, Instructional Designer

-In the next few weeks, instructors who request new Sakai sites will be prompted to select from three different templates options: Standard, Minimal, and Legacy.
+On June 15, instructors who request new Sakai sites will be prompted to select from three different templates options: Standard, Minimal, and Legacy.
 Sakai templates contain general tools and pages that must be updated by the instructor before publishing the site to students.
 Instructors will now have a choice in which template is applied to new course sites.

 What will these templates include?